soojinpark33/simulation-sens/README.md

 * `Simulation_het.R`

-   This `R` file contains the simulation codes for our propposed simulation-based sensitivity analysis for heterogenous effects.
+   This `R` file contains the simulation codes for our proposed simulation-based sensitivity analysis for heterogenous effects.
 This code replicates Figures 2 and 3 of our paper.

 * `Simulation_hom.R`

-   This `R` file contains the simulation codes for our propposed simulation-based sensitivity analysis for homogeneous effects.
+   This `R` file contains the simulation codes for our proposed simulation-based sensitivity analysis for homogeneous effects.
 This code replicates Figures 2 and 3 of our paper.

 * `functions_het.R`